 Publications and underlined data will be made available at the end of each experimental phase, once all data are collected and analysed.
 All the data indicated as Open Data will be made available for re-use after the end of the project.
+No personal or pseudonymized data will be published on Zenodo repository.
 The licences for publications and related data will be defined in the final version of this plan, based on the final data, in order to verify compliance with personal data protection regulations and the ethical approval process results.